 Frequently Asked Questions

-- A property is declared disruptive after 3 violations of the above ordinances/statutes within a 1 year period.
-Upon being cited for any of these violations, the property owner can appeal the Notice of Disruptive Activity to the Disruptive Properties Appeal Board.
-If the Board overturns the Notice of Disruptive Activity, it does not count against the property as one of the requisite "three strikes" needed to declare the property disruptive.
+A: Property is declared disruptive after three (3) violations of Legislation Code ordinances/statutes within a one (1) year period.
+Upon being cited for any of these violations, the property owner can appeal the Notice of Disruptive Activity to Disruptive Properties Board of Appeals Committee.

-- If a property accumulates 3 Notices of Disruptive Activity within 1 year, the property is declared Disruptive.
-A Disruptive Property notification means that the property owner will be charged for any and all future public safety service calls to the property.
-However, if law enforcement authorities are not called to the property for 12 consecutive months, then the property will no longer be classified as Disruptive.
+A: Declaration will be levied against your property.
+The official Declaration means the property owner will be charged for any and all future Public Safety service calls to the property owner.
+If law enforcement authorities are not called to the property for twelve (12) months, the property will no longer be classified as disruptive.

-I got a Notice of Disruptive Activity in the mail.
-What do I do?
+Q: I received a Notice of Disruptive Activity in the mail.
+What shall I do?

-- Upon receiving a Notice of Disruptive Activity, a property owner is permitted to appeal the Notice to the Disruptive Property Appeals Board.
-The Board will then decide to uphold the Notice or overturn it.
-Overturned notices are removed from the system and do not count as part of the 3-notice total required to declare a property disruptive.
+A: Upon receiving a Notice of Disruptive Activity a property owner is permitted to appeal the notice to the Board of Appeals Committee.
+The Board will decide to uphold the Notice or overturn it.
+Overturned notices are removed from the system and do not count as part of the three (3) notice total required to declare a property disruptive.

 If you have any questions, please call Disruptive Properties at 412-255-6824.